Configuring the Metabase application database

 How you configure your connection depends on whether you’re using Postgres as Metabase’s application database or as a data warehouse connected to Metabase:

-To use SSL certificate validation, you’ll need to use the MB_DB_CONNECTION_URI method to configure your database connection.
+To use SSL certificate validation, you’ll need to use the MB_DB_CONNECTION_URI environment variable to configure your database connection.
 Here’s an example:

 export MB_DB_CONNECTION_URI="postgres://localhost:5432/metabase?user=<username>&password=<password>&sslmode=verify-ca&sslrootcert=<path to CA root or intermediate root certificate>"

-If you cannot enable certificate validation, you can enable the NonValidatingFactory for your application database via the same environment variable as above:
+If you can’t enable certificate validation, you can enable the NonValidatingFactory for your application database:

 export MB_DB_CONNECTION_URI="postgres://localhost:5432/metabase?user=<username>&password=<password>&ssl=true&sslfactory=org.postgresql.ssl.NonValidatingFactory"